pasanmanula/curw-iot-server/docs/Data Format.md

 - ID [ID as registered to CUrW]
 - PASSWORD [Station Key registered with this PWS ID, case sensitive]
 - action [action=updateraw] -- always supply this parameter to indicate you are making a weather observation upload
-- softwaretype - [text] ie: WeatherLink, VWS, WeatherDisplay, iCon
+- softwaretype - [text] ie: WeatherLink, VWS, WeatherDisplay, iCon, Dialog
+- version - [text] ie: 0.4.2, v1.7.2
+- data [JSON Array of Data Objects] - can contain multiple `data` object as described below

 #### List of `data` filed object fields